rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 Fast Ambient occlusion is pretty simple, but has a couple of tricks that make it look good with few samples.
 Unlike well known techniques like SSAO and HBAO it doesn't try to adapt to the local normal vector of the pixel - it picks sample points in a simple circle around the pixel.
 Samples that are in closer to the camera than the current pixel add shade, ones further away don't.
 At least half the samples must be closer for any shade to be cast (so pixels on flat surfaces don't get shaded, as they'll be half in-front at most).
 It has 4 tricks to improve on simply counting how many samples are closer.

 1. Any sample significantly closer is discarded and replaced with an estimated sample based on the opposite point.
 This prevents nearby objects casting unrealistic shadows and far away ones.
 Any sample more than significantly further away is clamped to a maximum.
 AO is a local effect - we want to measure shade from close objects and surface contours; distant objects should not affect it.
 2. Our 2-10 samples are equally spaced in a circle.
 We approximate a circle by doing linear interpolation between adjacent points.
 Textbook algorithms do random sampling; with few sample points that is noisy and requires a lot of blur; also it's less cache efficient.
 3. The average difference between adjacent points is calculated.
 This variance value is used to add fuzziness to the linear interpolation in step 2 - we assume points on the line randomlyh vary in depth by this amount.
 This makes shade smoother so you don't get solid bands of equal shade.
 4. Pixels are split into two groups in a checkerboard pattern (▀▄▀▄▀▄).
 Alternatve pixels use a circle of samples half of the radius.
 With small pixels, the eye sees a half-shaded checkerboard as grey, so this is almost as good taking twice as many samples per pixel.
 More complex dithering patterns were tested but don't look good (░░).

 Amazingly, this gives quite decent results even with very few points in the circle.

+There are two optional variations that change the Fast Ambient Occlusion algorithm:

+1. Shine.
+Normally AO is used only to make pixels darker.
+With the AO Shine setting (which is set quite low by default), we allow AO amount to be negative.
+This brightens convex areas (corners and bumps pointing at the camera.)
+Not super realistic but it really helps emphasise the shapes.
+This is basically free - instead of setting negative AO to zero we multiply it by ao_shine_strength.
+2. Bounce lighting.
+We decide if each sample point is part of a concave shape.
+If the mean of the sample and the opposite sample is in front of the centre depth sample then it's concave.
+If it's concave then read the colour at that location and add it to the bounce total, otherwise add c (the colour of the current pixel).
+Divide the bounce total by number of points and set c to that value.
+Then apply AO shading on the modified c.
+The AO calculation is tweaked so the minimum value is c squared.
+Squaring keeps bright pixels surrounded by bright pixels light, and helps bring out any in hue difference in the modified c.
+As well as nice coloured effects, such as where a red wall meets a white wall, this mode often makes greys better too - a light wall surrounded by dark object gets less ambient light that one surrounded by other light objects.

-Ideas for future improvement:
+**Ideas for future improvement**

-Auto-tuning for AO - detect fog, menus, depth buffer type, and adapt.
+Auto-tuning for AO - detect fog, depth buffer type, and adapt.

-History:
+**History**

 (*) Feature (+) Improvement	(x) Bugfix (-) Information (!)
 Compatibility